LogtalkDotOrg/logtalk-for-vscode/README.md

 On Windows systems, the file paths on the "Problems" pane are not relative to the workspace directory.

 On Windows systems, some Prolog backends such as ECLiPSe and XSB are not usable due to file path representation issues.
-Also, GNU Prolog cannot be used as it starts a GUI shell instead of running on the terminal.
+Also, using GNU Prolog requires the following setting:

+    "terminal.integrated.env.windows": {
+        "LINEDIT": "gui=no"
+    }

 If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
 If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.